 Whatever you click (or tap), if you aren’t logged in to your Take Control Ebooks account, you’ll get a dialog where you can log in or create a new account.
 You can close the dialog if you don’t want to deal with logging in.

 On the resulting Web page, look in the left column beneath the book image for any free update that you are eligible for.
 If your ebook is dated, you might also see a Special Offers section at the right, offering you a discount on a new edition.
 You can also look in the Blog section to read the blog.
-If we have anything to say about future update plans for the ebook, that information will appear at the top of the blog.
+If we have anything to say about future update plans for the ebook, that information will appear in the Update Plans section.

 I can see the Check for Updates button, but when I click it, nothing happens!?!